QuivrHQ/quivr/docs/docs/Developers/selfHosted/run_fully_local.md

 In order to have Quivr use Ollama we need to update the env variables.

-Go to `backend/.env` and add the following env variables:
+Go to `.env` and add the following env variables:

 ```bash
 OLLAMA_API_BASE_URL=http://host.docker.internal:11434